nickksun/ui-listing-properties-v2/README.md

 yarn test
 ```
 run `yarn lint:fix`
-to fix all lint issue based on ESlint
+to fix all lint issue

 ## Deployment
 This app is deployed and hosted using [AWS Amplify](https://aws.amazon.com/amplify/).
 It would automatically deploy code changes once you